"Everything we hear is an opinion, not a fact. Everything we see is a perspective, not the truth."

 - What else could this mean?

-Most suffering comes from the story, not the event.
+Most of our suffering comes from the story we add, not from what happened.

 Check with Reality